 Skills are primarily talents that any character can learn, given time.
-You don't need to be born with freakish mutations, be exposed to dangerous radiation, or have alien DNA to master a new skill - just the dedication and opportunity to do so.
+You don't need to be born with freakish mutations, be exposed to dangerous radiation, or have an alien heritage to master a new skill - just the dedication and opportunity to do so.
 Skills operate in one of two basic fashions: they either give characters an ability they would otherwise lack, or improve their ability to successfully perform some task or another.

-While the former are pretty self-explanatory (the Boxing skill allows for one extra unarmed attack in an exchange, for instance), the latter can be a bit more involved.
+While the former is pretty self-explanatory (the Boxing skill allows for one extra unarmed attack in an exchange, for instance), the latter can be a bit more involved.
 Generally, if a skill increases the likelihood of success in a given action, it will reduce the difficulty of related actions by one difficulty level, unless otherwise noted.
 This is the 'base' level of a skill, and covers most examples of trained individuals.

-System 13 of the Saga rules technically recognizes eighty three skills, those listed below.
+System 13 of the Saga rules technically recognizes ninety-five skills, those listed below.
 Of course, several are presented either as 'general' skills that are made more specific during character generation (like weapon skill), or such that additional skills can be 'grown' out of the existing skills as 'specialties' - particularly where sciences are concerned.

 Special Skill Rules

 Some people focus on a given skill above and beyond the patience or prowess of others, making them capable of even more when bringing it to bear.
 Say someone wants to be very good at physics, for example, so they study their entire life and perform esoteric research to that effect.
 Such skills are designated to indicate their increased reach; our elite physicist would show that they have Physics 2, instead of 'mere' Physics.